Convoy JW 56A: Action

 The first success was a hit by on the destroyer Obdurate, which was forced to retire with damage.
 Later U-278 hit Penelope Barker, which sank.
 Just after midnight U-360 hit Fort Bellingham, which was crippled, and hit Andrew G Curtin, which sank.

 Later, at around 5am, under the command of Gerhard Schaar also hit Fort Bellingham, which was sunk.
 All other attacks were beaten off, and during 26 January the convoy was able to shake off further pursuit.

-On 27 January JW 56A was met by the local escort, three Soviet destroyers from Murmansk, and the ocean escort detached, to head back through the Isengrim patrol area to meet and re-inforce the following convoy JW 56B.

-Meanwhile, JW 56A arrived at Kola without further losses on 28 January 1944.
+On 27 January Convoy JW 56A was met by the local escort, three Soviet destroyers from Murmansk and the ocean escort detached, to head back through the Isengrim patrol area to re-inforce the following convoy JW 56B.
+Convoy JW 56A arrived at Kola without further losses on 28 January 1944.

 Conclusion

-Despite the loss of three ships, and the return of five others, twelve ships had arrived safely, making JW 56A a qualified success.

-Convoy JW 56A was followed into Murmansk five days later by JW 56B.
+Despite the loss of three ships, and the return of five others, twelve ships had arrived safely, making Convoy JW 56A a qualified success.
+The convoy was followed into Murmansk five days later by Convoy JW 56B.